thomhines/interactive-media-ii/Day 07.md

 ### Group Discussions (while I meet 1-on-1)

+Have students talk about how they plan to structure their HTML and build their sites.
+Groups should give feedback and suggestions.

 HW
 ---------------------------------------
-Good thing we're done with these candidate lectures just as we're starting to code!
 We'll be doing one more demo this week, but for the rest of the project we'll be focusing on developing the sites you've been designing.
 We still have a while before this project is due, but don't slow down now!
 The hardest and most time consuming parts almost always come at the end.

 1. **Annotated Comps**